-There are many different types of imitation bait on the market, with each being perfect replicas of the real thing.
+There are many different types of fake bait on the market, with each being perfect replicas of the real thing.

 Specialist and pleasure anglers across the country have had fantastic results using them, with many huge fish being caught on single artificials, or artificials presented over the top of a bed of real bait.